 Some scientists have long theorized that the extinction of dinosaurs was the result of a giant meteor crashing into earth about 65 million years ago.
 Whatever the catalyst, dinosaurs did not survive dramatic shifts in the climate, whereas warm-blooded mammals did.
 Some industries will adapt and thrive after COVID; others may be more like dinosaurs and go into decline.

-I have spent a lot of time with Capital’s investment analysts trying to figure out how the pandemic will permanently change people’s behavior and how that might affect the long-term fundamentals of various industries.
+I have spent a lot of time with Capital’s investment analysts trying to figure out how the pandemic will permanently change people’s behaviour and how that might affect the long-term fundamentals of various industries.

 What we found is that select companies are using the pandemic as an opportunity to adapt — to be like mammals, not dinosaurs — by using data, technology and analytics that could lead them to a much stronger competitive position and help us address some of the biggest issues we face in the U.S. today.